flutter/engine/lib/web_ui/dev/README.md

 felt test --browser=firefox --firefox-version=70.0.1
 ```

 To run tests on Safari use the following command.
-It works on MacOS devices and it uses the Safari installed on the OS.
+It works on macOS devices and it uses the Safari installed on the OS.
 Currently there is no option for using another Safari version.

 ```
 felt test --browser=safari
 ```

-One can also use Ios Safari for running unit tests.
-It works on MacOS devices.
+One can also use Safari running in iOS Simulator for running unit tests.
 There are few prerequisite steps:

-1. Please make sure that you installed XCode.
+1. Please make sure that you installed Xcode.

 2. The default version used in the tests are in browser_lock.yaml file.
-Install the ios version to use for simulators: XCode > Preferences > Components
+Install the ios version to use for simulators: Xcode > Preferences > Components

 3. run `xcrun simctl list devices`.
 If the simulator you want is not installed use step 4.